 - Rock salt to taste

-- 1 tbsp Finely chopped cucumber - for the crunch
+- 1 tablespoon Finely chopped cucumber - for the crunch

-Soak sweet basil seeds in 4 tbsp warm water.
+- Soak sweet basil seeds in 4 tablespoon warm water.
 Keep aside.It will swell up in 10 mins.

 I have used seedless watermelon.